-As general principle, Ipsen fully follows EFPIA rules related to ToV excluded from the scope, apart from including over-the-counter medicine related ToVs within our disclosure.
+As general principle, Ipsen fully follows EFPIA rules related to ToV excluded from the scope, apart from including over-the-counter medicine-related ToVs within our disclosure for transactions that occurred in H1 2022 (before the transition of the CHC BU to Mayoly).

 As stated in Part 3.3.3, the hospitality levels are governed by local rules (resulting from local transposition of the EFPIA Code of Practice setting amount thresholds for hospitality).